-I heard the name of Marie Kondo for the first time at the end of last year during a trip with my friends.
-I was impressed by the cloth organization in my friend’s luggage.
-After asking her what this vertical folding was about, I learned that it was a Japanese approach to organizing your home: The KonMari Method.
-Nonetheless, it was until the release of Netflix’s show Tiding up with Marie Kondo when Marie Kondo became one of my recurrent conversation topics.
+I heard the name of Marie Kondo for the first time at the end of 2018 during a trip with my friends.
+I was impressed by the clothing organization in my friend’s luggage.
+After asking her what this interesting style of folding was about, I learned that it was a Japanese approach to organizing your home: The KonMari Method.
+Nonetheless, it wasn’t until the release of Netflix’s show Tiding up with Marie Kondo when Marie Kondo became one of my recurrent conversation topics.

 The KonMari method has been a game-changer, particularly to my clothing storage.
 Thanks to it, I finally got the courage to get rid of so many things and was able to reduce my activewear from two drawers to just one!
 However, what really surprised me is that Kondo’s principles are very similar to the process we implement at Base22 when working with Enterprise Portals and Web Content Management Systems (WCMs).

-Homes and Portals: a place for things that matter
+Homes and Web Portals: a place for things that matter

-At Base22 we specialize in Enterprise Portals and have been working with clients in their digital transformation for the past 15 years.
-We always tell our clients that their portal matters since it is the place where valuable information and resources are found, and collaborative conversations take place.
-Your Portal is not just a place to store stuff: it is a place to welcome visitors, share experiences and learn from each other.
-In this sense, it is the digital home for your employees, vendors, citizens, clients, etc. So, let’s take this analogy between homes and intranets to review some organizing principles that can be applied to both.
+At Base22, we specialize in Enterprise Portals and have worked with clients in their digital transformation for the past 15 years.
+We always tell our clients that their web portal matters since it is the place where valuable information and resources are found and collaborative conversations take place.
+Web portals are not just a place to store stuff: it is a place to welcome visitors, share experiences and learn from each other.
+In this sense, it is the digital home for your employees, vendors, citizens, clients, etc. So, let’s take the analogy of Kondo’s organizing principles and apply them to corporate portals.

-1. Organizing is a transformative power that requires commitment.
+1. Organizing your web portal is a transformative power that requires commitment.

 A well-organized portal/home can be the catalyst for productivity, innovation, and well-being.

 When we start working with a client, we first conduct a Design & Strategy Workshop.
 During this activity, we explain the principles, the process and build together a clear understanding of the expected responsibilities.
 We use this activity to build rapport and to set expectations on both sides.
-We are honest with our clients and explain to them that this process is going to require effort, time and commitment, but that at the end it would be worth it.
+We are honest with our clients and explain to them that this process is going to require effort, time and commitment, but in the end it will be worth it.

-Same applies with the KonMari method.
-At the beginning it is messy, it’s time-consuming, it seems really challenging… but once you are done with it, you know for sure that those hours were well invested.
-When you look at the results and experience the ease of use of the new system, you get that warm feeling that only order provides.
+This is similar to the KonMari method.
+At the beginning it is messy, it’s time-consuming, it seems really challenging—but once you are done with it, you know for sure that those hours were well invested.
+When you look at the results and experience the ease-of-use of the new system, you get that warm feeling that only order provides.

 Once the initial effort has been made, your portal/home will be an enabler for: